 Fat is known to weaken many flavors.
 Some chefs use in my opinion too much butter.
-So with this chocolate mousse recipe we minimize it as much as possible to gain on the cocoa flavor.
+So with this chocolate mousse recipe we minimize it to gain on the cocoa flavor.

 That way we don't need to use too much sugar to compensate for the excess butter.
 Here we add it for a little shine.